claudijo/di-modular/README.md

 # DiModular

 Small and versatile framework for developing scalable JavaScript applications.
-DiModular is inspired by the [Scalable JavaScript Application Architecture](http://www.youtube.com/watch?v=vXjVFPosQHw) presented by by Nicholas Zakas, also known as the Core-Module-Sanbox pattern.
+DiModular is inspired by the [Scalable JavaScript Application Architecture](http://www.youtube.com/watch?v=vXjVFPosQHw) presented by by Nicholas Zakas, also known as the Core-Module-Sandbox pattern.
 However, instead of a "sandbox", a dependency injection container is used for handling dependencies and extending core functionality.